MileHacker Logo

 Regional Variations & Meal Times

-• Betawi cuisine is distinct, but Jakarta also features dishes from around the archipelago.
+• Betawi cuisine is distinct, but Jakarta also features dishes from all over the archipelago.

 • Breakfast (Sarapan): Often includes Nasi Uduk or light noodles.